Temporal logic: History

 The binary temporal operators Since and Until were introduced by Hans Kamp in his 1968 Ph.D. thesis, which also contains an important result relating temporal logic to first-order logic—a result now known as Kamp's theorem.

-Two early contenders in formal verifications were linear temporal logic, a linear-time logic by Amir Pnueli, and computation tree logic (CLT), a branching-time logic by Mordechai Ben-Ari, Zohar Manna and Amir Pnueli.
+Two early contenders in formal verifications were linear temporal logic, a linear-time logic by Amir Pnueli, and computation tree logic (CTL), a branching-time logic by Mordechai Ben-Ari, Zohar Manna and Amir Pnueli.
 An almost equivalent formalism to CTL was suggested around the same time by E. M. Clarke and E. A. Emerson.
 The fact that the second logic can be decided more efficiently than the first does not reflect on branching- and linear-time logics in general, as has sometimes been argued.
 Rather, Emerson and Lei show that any linear-time logic can be extended to a branching-time logic that can be decided with the same complexity.

-Łoś' positional logic
+Łoś's positional logic

-Łoś’ logic was published as his 1947 master’s thesis Podstawy Analizy Metodologicznej Kanonów Milla (The Foundations of a Methodological Analysis of Mill’s Methods).
+Łoś’s logic was published as his 1947 master’s thesis Podstawy Analizy Metodologicznej Kanonów Milla (The Foundations of a Methodological Analysis of Mill’s Methods).
 His philosophical and formal concepts could be seen as continuations of those of the Lviv–Warsaw School of Logic, as his supervisor was Jerzy Słupecki, disciple of Jan Łukasiewicz.
 The paper was not translated into English until 1977, although Henryk Hiż presented in 1951 a brief, but informative, review in the Journal of Symbolic Logic.
-This review contained core concepts of Łoś’ work and was enough to popularize his results among the logical community.
+This review contained core concepts of Łoś’s work and was enough to popularize his results among the logical community.
 The main aim of this work was to present Mill's canons in the framework of formal logic.
 To achieve this goal the author researched the importance of temporal functions in the structure of Mill's concept.
 Having that, he provided his axiomatic system of logic that would fit as a framework for Mill's canons along with their temporal aspects.